dablak/word-chain/README.md

 Goal
 ----

 Connect two words with a chain of words.
-All words must be valid and there must be only one character different between each neightbour.
+All words must be valid and there must be only one character different between each neighbour.

 For example: cat - cot - cog - dog